 I prefer using fresh blueberries if I happen to have some on hand but I’ve also used frozen blueberries and they’ve tasted just as great!
 If you opt to use frozen blueberries just remove them from the freezer when you start to make the batter and once you’re ready to add them in they’ll be thawed.

 Once you’ve taken the final pancakes off the griddle you can gather up the delicious toppings!
-When I make them I like serving them with butter, maple syrup, whipped cream, and some fresh blueberries!
+When I make them I like serving them with butter, maple syrup (Runamok is my favorite!), whipped cream, and some fresh blueberries!

 Step 2: Beat the egg until frothy in a separate bowl and then mix in the oil and milk.